lkodinsson/MARS/Fantasy/Spellcasting.md

 **Duration:** Indefinite (concentration)
 **Resist:** Willpower

 You touch an object, causing it to radiate light like a torch in a 10m radius.
 In daylight or a well lit area the magical light is unnoticeable.
+Creatures who are sensitive to bright lights are treated as blinded while they are within the light radius.

 ## Magic Weapon